bgachara/bgachara.github.io/posts/databases.md

 - It defines the ordering of the high-level steps of how to compute a query.
 - A better approach is to state the high-level answer that you want the DBMS to compute.
 - The relational model is independent of any query language implementations
-- The DBMS is responsible for efficient evaluation of the query
-  - High-end systems have a sophisticated query optimzer that can rewrite queries and search for optimal execution strategies.
+- The DBMS is responsible for efficient evaluation of the query with high-end systems having a sophisticated query optimzer that can rewrite queries and search for optimal execution strategies.
-- Fundamental operations to retrieve and manipulate tuples in a relation
-  - Based on set algebra(unordered lists with no duplicate)
+- Fundamental operations to retrieve and manipulate tuples in a relation based on set algebra(unordered lists with no duplicate)
-- Each operaotr takes one or more relations as its inputs and outputs a new relation.
-  - we can chain operators together to create more complex operations.
+- Each operator takes one or more relations as its inputs and outputs a new relation and we can chain operators together to create more complex operations.

 - Operations
   - Select
     - choose a subset of the tuples from a relation that satisfies a selection predicate.
       - predicate acts as a filter to retain only tuples that fulfill its qualifying requirements.
       - can combine multiple predicataes using conjuctions/disjunctions.
   - Projection
-    - generate a relation with tuples that contains only the specified attrbutes
-      - can rearrange attributes ordering.
+    - generate a relation with tuples that contains only the specified attributes, can rearrange attributes ordering, remove unwanted attributes and can manipulate the values.
-      - Remove unwanted attributes.
-      - can manipulate the values
   - Union
     - generate a relation that contains all tuples that appear in either only one or both input relations.
   - Intersection